-10 games like Firewatch that'll take you on a journey
+10 Games like Firewatch that'll take you on a journey

-Games like Firewatch represent some of the best video game stories in the industry, and some of the best LGBTQ games too.
-Campo Santo delivered an incredibly rich world to explore with this one, with a narrative that's full of heart and mystery, so finding games like Firewatch isn't easy.
-Thankfully, there's some brilliant indie developers out there who have sought to pick up the mantle, and these 10 games will certainly help you recapture the Firewatch spirit if that's what you're after.
+There are plenty of games like Firewatch that represent some of the best video game stories in the industry and some of the best LGBTQ games, too.
+However, if you don't know where to look, finding said titles can be tricky.
+After all, Campo Santo delivered an incredibly rich world to explore with this one, with a narrative that's full of heart and mystery, so finding alternatives that tick all boxes is a task.

 Gone Home